nikandt/cansat/docs/source/arduino_library.rst

 This library provides easy access to the hardware resources of the CanSat NeXT board.
 The library supports both the satellite and the receiver radio.

-The CanSat NeXT Arduino Library is hosted on Github: https://github.com/netnspace/CanSatNeXT_library

 .. _installation:

 Installation